friendly-bits/shell-scheduler/TIMEKEEPING.md

 ### Motivation

 Without per-job timeouts, a single hung job is invisible for as long as other jobs keep completing: activity keeps resetting the idle timeout, so the hung job survives until the global timeout — which then aborts the entire run, sacrificing all pending work.
 Meanwhile the hung job permanently occupies one of the `${SCHED_MAX_JOBS}` concurrency slots.
-Per-job timeouts convert "one bad job kills the batch" into "one bad job fails, the batch completes", and reclaim the occupied slot.
+Per-job timeouts convert "one bad job kills the batch" into "one bad job times out, the batch completes", and reclaim the occupied slot.

 ### Configuration